Goon Affiliated

 Goon Affiliated is the fourth studio album by American rapper Plies.
-The album was released by Atlantic Records.
+It was released on June 8, 2010, by Big Gates Records, Slip-n-Slide Records and Atlantic Records.

 Background

 Goon Affiliated was recorded between the fall of 2009 and the spring of 2010, set to be released just six months after Plies' previous album, Da Realist.
 As early as April 2009, Plies began assembling his "dream team" roster of rappers and producers for the project, immediately after the release of his single "Plenty Money".
 Plies explained that having his brother with him during the recording of the album was very important.

 In an August 2009 interview with MTV.com, Plies discussed the meaning behind the track "First 48":

 Additionally, Plies explained the title of the album:

 The song "Look Like", which features rap verses from Young Jeezy & Fabolous is the first song on any of Plies' albums to feature other rappers.

 Promotion

-In June 2009, Plies allegedly threw $50,000 into a concert crowd in Atlanta, Georgia, in promotion of Goon Affiliated, as he performed his final single before Goon Affiliated, "Plenty Money".
+In June 2009, Plies allegedly threw $12 into a concert crowd in Atlanta, Georgia, in promotion of Goon Affiliated, as he performed his final single before Goon Affiliated, "Plenty Money".
 Later that month, Plies released his track "Becky".
 In April 2010, Plies announced his "Goon Affiliated 25 Day Giveaway Contest".
 Fans called a toll-free hotline from May 1 to May 25, 2010, and if Plies picked up the phone, the caller won a prize.
 Plies pledged to give away iPads, jewelry from his personal collection, as well as scholarships for college, health care payments, mortgage payments, and other big-ticket items.